endreymarcell/namingthings/src/pages/blog/eslint-prettier.md

 ## Linting

-One of the main use cases - and indeed the original use case - for linters is to detect mistakes that the programmer does.
+One of the main use cases - and indeed the original use case - for linters is to detect mistakes that the programmer made.
 The type of code a linter would flag is one that is technically valid, but most likely does something else than what you intended.
 A related genre of linter violations is using features of a language that are generally viewed as bad practices or footguns and should be avoided.
 (This is especially useful for JavaScript which, as we all now, comes with a lot of pitfalls due to its inception and heritage.)